IELTS Academic Reading # 164 - The Nature and Aims of Archaeology

 Which TWO of these tasks are mentioned by the writer of the text?

-Complete the summary of the last two paragraphs of Reading Passage 164.
+Complete the summary of the last two paragraphs of the Reading Passage.

 Choose NO MORE THAN TWO WORDS from the passage for each answer.